 PD asked CL to thank and update JG .

 The meeting ended at 3.10pm?

-It was agreed that the next meeting would ne on Wednesday 11th May 2022 at 2pm and preferably in person especially considering the technical difficulties experienced today.
+It was agreed that the next meeting would be on Wednesday 11th May 2022 at 2pm and preferably in person especially considering the technical difficulties experienced today.